PyFunceble/iana/README.md

 # iana
-# iana Distribute a more updated version `iana-domains-db.json`.
+Distribute a more updated version `iana-domains-db.json`.